 Black hat, in sharp contrast, focuses on gaming the search engine algorithms to unfairly rank pages for keywords that are often unrelated to the page content.
 Furthermore, black hat SEO tactics may focus on manipulating website crawlers to increase website traffic instead of delivering quality content.

-Grey hat SEO falls somewhere in the middle, implementing strategies that include both white hat and black hat methods.
-While those who use grey hat tactics may unintentionally or unknowingly violate some guidelines or ethical standards, they do not have the malicious intent that typical black hat users do.
+Gray hat SEO falls somewhere in the middle, implementing strategies that include both white hat and black hat methods.
+While those who use gray hat tactics may unintentionally or unknowingly violate some guidelines or ethical standards, they do not have the malicious intent that typical black hat users do.

 Examples Of Black Hat SEO and Why They are Dangerous